BuvinJT/distbuilder/docs/index.md

 needs is packaging and deploying Python based programs.
 It can, however, be employed for distributing software written in other languages as well.
 To this end, a dedicated module, has been provided which is specific for [Qt C++ Integration](QtCpp.md).
-The library also includes the means to transform simple Windows scripts (Batch, PowerShell, or VBScript) into full blown executable programs.
+The library also includes the means to transform simple Windows scripts (Batch, PowerShell, VBScript, or JScript) into full blown executable programs.
 More cross language / cross framework integration modules will become available in the future.